Brisbane was once a cheaper alternative to Sydney and Melbourne when it came to buying a house and raising a family.

 Location: Around 20 minutes drive south of the CBD

-There are a number of parks and schools, a library, and great public transport links, so those with older kids travelling to high school or university will be pleased.
+There are several parks and schools, a library, and great public transport links, so those with older kids travelling to high school or university will be pleased.

 6. Sandgate (4017)